 How should I take Avandia?

-You may take the medicine with or without food.
+You may take Avandia with or without food.

 Avandia is only part of a treatment program that may also include diet, exercise, weight control, blood sugar testing, and special medical care.
 Follow your doctor's instructions very closely.

-Store at room temperature away from moisture, heat, and light.
+Store this medicine in the original bottle at room temperature away from moisture, heat, and light.
 Keep the bottle tightly closed when not in use.

 What happens if I miss a dose?

-Take the missed dose as soon as you remember.
-Skip the missed dose if it is almost time for your next scheduled dose.
-Do not take extra medicine to make up the missed dose.
+Take the medicine as soon as you can, but skip the missed dose if it is almost time for your next dose.
+Do not take two doses at one time.

 What happens if I overdose?